With appreciation to our recent supporters

 The Commodore’s Fund

-J. Pat & Cindy Dean, James Hartwell, Dolores Lasher, Paul Nielsen, Roger Taft, Cleveland Yachting Club (In Memory of John Dunn)
+Aaron Ackerman, Sarah Barringer, Robert Becker, Linda Clark, William Collins, Marvin Gold, J. Pat & Cindy Dean, James Hartwell, Alexa Hunter, Dolores Lasher, BJ Lechner, William Lillis, Char & Mike Mashyna, Pierre & Kathy McCormick, Paul Nielsen, Nancy Potter, Patty & Tim Riley, Norm Stark, Roger Taft, Dorothy Wemple, Marian & Matthew Wolford, Cleveland Yachting Club (In Memory of John Dunn)

 Community Needs-Based Scholarship Fund

-Doug & Joelle Klaber, Bob and Ann Schoeller, Rebecca Goldberg (In Memory of John Dunn)
+Doug & Joelle Klaber, Bob and Ann Schoeller, Rebecca Goldberg,Jack & Susan McAllister

 Reyburn Sailing School Fund